arqalite/rummy-nights/CONTRIBUTING.md

   Example commits: `feat: add tile bonus functionality`, `fix: read storage regardless of game status`, `refactor: moved web assets to their own folder`
   You can use other types if needed, but try to stick to these ones as much as possible.

+#### Code structure
+In Backend we should only have logic, data structures, function definitions and such.
+No rsx! calls or rendering stuff, no CSS classes or HTML elements unless absolutely necessary.

+In Frontend, the opposite - only HTML/CSS stuff, rsx! calls, and very basic logic that deals with the displaying of elements.
+If you need to compute something complex, do it in the backend and expose the result through a function or struct field to the frontend to use instead.

 ## Something else?
 If you want to help us out in a way that's not detailed here - reach out to us and we'll point you in the right direction.